chrisfcarroll/ActivateAnything/README.md

 - Prefer constructors with more parameters over constructors with fewer.

 Customise or replace the default ruleset with the provided rules or custom rules.

+See [FixtureBase](https://www.nuget.org/packages/FixtureBase) for example usage to reduce the cost of Unit Testing by automating setup and the injection of fakes.